itzilly/ProudCircle/README.md

 # ProudCircle
-All files/code for Proud Circle Community projects!
+All files/code for Proud Circle Discord Bot!

 # Discord Bot:
 The Proud Circle Guild (https://plancke.io/hypixel/guild/player/illyum) has a public discord community!
 In this guild, players with the most weekly gexp are given certain roles following this criteria: